Learn the Best and Worst Methods for Finding Your Body Fat Percentage

 A form of Anthropometric measurement, body circumferences can be used in formulas to estimate percent body fat.
 Equations which you can plug in your circumferences for a body fat estimation are all based on a statistical model.
 Years ago a sample of the general population’s cadavers was selected and analyzed to determine the equations which we use present day.

 If you are losing inches you are most likely losing body fat.
 It is important to measure multiple parts of your body.
+I highly recommend you purchase a quality body tape measure such as this one here.
 If you take circumference measurements make sure to measure the exact same location each time.
 The most important circumferences to take are the waist and hip.
 The waist : hip ratio is an important indicator of general health.
 A waist : hip ratio for men under .9 and women under .7 is considered healthy.

 Other common body parts to take circumference measurements are the calves, thighs, arms, neck, forearms and chest.
 Remember when taking circumference measurements to always take the measurement during the same time.
 For example, you do not want to take your waist circumference measurement after thanksgiving dinner.
 Circumferences are always a good idea to accompany a body fat measurement which accurately estimates your body fat percentage.